Published by : Bipin BaloniPublished on: July 5, 2021

 2. Gyan Mudra

 • Practice: Keep both the hands on knee.
-Now fold the index figure and bend the thumb in order to touch each other.
+Now fold the index finger and bend the thumb in order to touch each other.
 Tip of the finger and thumb should be joint so that the prana is redirected within the body.

 Gyan Mudra